bcgov/nr-bcwat/documentation/knowledge_transfer_documentation.md

 Code fixes and updates will be handled by GitHub and the flow that the BC Gov follows for most projects.
 But major database changes are done differently, and this will be outlined later in this section.
 The following are the steps for code changes to the ETL pipeline, backend, and frontend:

 <ins>Step 1</ins>:\
-Create a branch of the repository with the code changes made to the required section.
+Create a branch off of the `main` branch of the repository repository with the code changes made to the required section.

 If this is a data model change, then make the change in a FlyWay migration SQL file in the `nr-bcwat/migrations/sql/` directory, and named in the following format
 ```
 vX.Y.Z__<description>.sql
 ```
 Where `X`, `Y`, and `Z` are the major, minor, and patch versions of the model, and the `<description>` should be a very short description of the changes being made.
-In most cases, incrementing the `Z` value by ` should suffice.
+In most cases, incrementing the `Z` value by 1 should suffice.

 <ins>Step 2</ins>:\
-After all change has been made, make sure that all tests pass for each of the `client`, `backend`, and `airflow` directories.
+After all changes has been made, make sure that all tests pass for each of the `client`, `backend`, and `airflow` directories.
 How to run the tests is detailed in their respective `README.md` files:
 - [client](/client/README.md)
 - [backend](/backend/README.md)
 - [airflow](/airflow/README.md)